Vol 10: Instrument Rating Law (April 2025) - GST Excl

 Most paragraphs dealing with specific topics start with the official document reference.
 For example, Requirement for Alternates is covered in Chapter 3, the text starts with CAR Part 91.405 which means the associated official document is Civil Aviation Rule Part 91.
 Or, Terrain Clearance for IFR Flights is covered in Chapter 6 and the text starts with AIPNZ ENR 1.6 para 4.12 which means the Aeronautical Information Publication, Enroute section, page 1.6 para 4.12.
 So it is a simple matter for you to read the text in Volume 10 and then refer to the stated reference for the full text.

-Instrument Rating Law not only repeats and elaborates on many aspects of rules, regulations and procedures, it also gives practical advice and examples wherever possible.
+Instrument Rating Law not only elaborates on many aspects of rules, regulations and procedures, it also gives practical advice and examples wherever possible.
 In this fashion 'the Law' is made more readable, practical and interesting.

-As with Volume 5, the Instrument Rating Law manual is orientated towards New Zealand requirements and conditions, this aspect may not suit all overseas students unless some intend to do their subsequent training in New Zealand.
+As with PilotBooks Volume 5, the Instrument Rating Law manual is orientated towards New Zealand requirements and conditions, this aspect may not suit all overseas students unless some intend to do their subsequent training in New Zealand.
 Nevertheless there are many pages that contain material applicable to ICAO countries, in this regard Instrument Rating Law is of substantial value.